aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-smartart-cold-rendering/_index.md

 ﻿---
-title: Working with SmartArt Cold Rendering
+title: Working with SmartArt Cold Rendering – Aspose.Words for .NET
+articleTitle: Working with SmartArt Cold Rendering
+linktitle: Working with SmartArt Cold Rendering
 description: "Introduction to SmartArt shapes."
 type: docs
 description: "Aspose.Words for .NET performs SmartArt Cold Rendering, meaning that it lays out and renders SmartArt objects if the pre-rendered SmartArt drawing is missing or incorrect."